 Course Typically Offered: Fall, Spring

-This course provides students with the tools to design and teach a 60-minute yoga class with verbal clarity.
-It integrates yogic history and philosophy with yoga sutras, body mechanics and alignment, and complementary practices, such as breathing styles and developing intelligent flow sequences.
-Topics include principles of teaching yoga as well as lifestyle choices and ethics for yoga teachers.
-Students are required to attend an off-campus yoga class.
+This course provides students with the tools to design and teach an intelligently sequenced 60-minute yoga class with verbal clarity.
+Topics include the history and philosophy of yoga, Sanskrit terminology, body mechanics and alignment, breathing styles, flow sequences, and principles of teaching yoga poses.
+Students learn about applying yogic principles as well as lifestyle choices and ethics for yoga teachers.

 KINE 149: Yoga Teacher Training Integration